SAP-samples/kyma-runtime-extension-samples/grpc-python/README.md

 ## Overview

 This sample demostrates gRPC connectivity between a gRPC server running in the Kyma runtime and a gRPC client running outside of the Kyma runtime.
 The sample utilizes the root certificate used by the Kyma runtime to establish a TLS connection between the client and server and verifies the connection with a token.
+The client app streams auto generated order data to the server and receives back the amount of orders created and the elapsed time.
+Then will request a stream of existing orders which are displayed within the terminal.
+Running locally established a insecure connection which is based on an environment varialbe **_DEV_** being set to true.
+A secure connection is required when running the server app within the Kyma runtime.
+In this case the variable **_DEV_** most be set to false.

 ## Prerequisites